telerik/blazor-docs/knowledge-base/change-theme-runtime.md

 ---
 title: How to change theme at runtime
-description: Switch the Telerik Blazor Theme at runtime on the fly
+description: Switch the Telerik Blazor Theme at runtime on the fly.
 type: how-to
 page_title: Change Theme at Runtime
 slug: change-theme-runtime